arfarf89/starting-steps-react/README.md

         - Solution - .map and .filter
     * Pure Functions. f(d)=v.
 Props and Nesting React Components.
         - Building UIs with Pure Functions and Function Composition in React
+        - Introduction to PropTypes
+        - Video: Validating Components with PropTypes
+        - Quiz: Pure Functions and Props
+        - Video: The "this" Keyword Pt1: Intro and Implicit Binding
+        - Video: The "this" Keyword Pt2: Explicit binding with .call, .apply, and .bind